One of the best ways to lower stock market risk is by owning assets that go up when stocks go down.

 Gold is thought to be a good hedge against bear stock markets.
 You may be surprised, however, by what really goes up when stocks go down, on a very consistent basis, and based on historical data so keep reading.

 Below are 7 assets that frequently or always go up when stocks go down.
 Even though these assets can hurt investment performance during strong bull markets, owning one or more of them during bear markets can certainly benefit stock investors.
 These assets range from investments as simple as cash to higher risk inverse ETF’s as you’ll see below.

 We’ve all heard that gold is the most reliable asset to go up when stocks go down.
 While many investors are convinced owning gold is the best way to hedge against stock market crashes, gold has not always gone up during prior bear markets.

-As an investor, I recalled that gold did not go up when stocks went down in 2008, at least not in a clear cut fashion.
+As an investor, myself I recalled that gold did not go up when stocks went down in 2008, at least not in a clear cut fashion.
 My memory was that in 2008 gold was volatile, as investors feared the demand for gold would be down on a global basis.
-In hindsight, it was more much complex as addressed later in this post.
+In hindsight, gold activity was more much complex as addressed later in this post.

 Did Gold Go Up When Stocks Crashed in 2008?

 Gold prices on January 1, 2008 $ 833.50